tina4stack/tina4-php/readme.md

 ### Change Log
 ```
-2021-02-15 Routes can now be directed to Class methods, ORM generation available in tina4
+2021-02-15 New!
+Routes can now be directed to Class methods, ORM generation available in tina4
+2021-02-13 Fixes for Firebird database engine released
 2021-01-10 SCSS building added
 2020-12-28 MySQL fixes on error debugging
 2020-12-25 Added named param binding for SQLite3